JackSawyerWATX/dsaArrays/README.md

 - `arrays.py`: Demonstrates basic array operations including finding minimum and maximum values, array length, and element access.
 - `binarySearch.py`: Implements the binary search algorithm for efficiently finding elements in a sorted array.
+- `linearSearch.py`: Implements the linear search algorithm for finding elements in an unsorted array.
 - `pythonQueueClass.py`: Implements a queue data structure as a Python class with methods for enqueue, dequeue, peek, and size operations.
+- `pythonQueue.py`: Demonstrates basic queue operations using Python lists, showing enqueue, dequeue, and queue management.
 - `bubbleSort.py`: Implements the basic bubble sort algorithm with detailed comments explaining each step of the sorting process.
 - `bubbleSortImprovement.py`: An optimized version of bubble sort that includes early termination when the array becomes sorted, improving performance on nearly sorted arrays.
 - `countingSort.py`: Implements the counting sort algorithm, a non-comparison based sorting method that uses frequency counting.